Jixabon/Aviation-Altitudes/README.md

 At the bottom of the screen are the Go To buttons to quickly bring into view either the Plane, Ground or Sea.

+### As an App

+On most devices you can "Add to home screen" or "install" this webpage for offline and ease of use.

 ## Potential Features

 ### Airport Lookup